-Transplanted to Mars, a Civil War vet discovers a lush planet inhabited by 12-foot tall barbarians.
-Finding himself a prisoner of these creatures, he escapes, only to encounter a princess who is in desperate need of a savior.
+Transported to Barsoom, a Civil War vet discovers a barren planet seemingly inhabited by 12-foot tall barbarians.
+Finding himself prisoner of these creatures, he escapes, only to encounter Woola and a princess in desperate need of a savior.

-John Carter, a Civil War veteran who in 1868 was trying to live a normal life, is "asked" by the Army to join.
-But he refuses so he is locked up.
-He escapes and is pursued.
-Eventually they run into some Indians and there's a gunfight.
+John Carter, a Civil War veteran, who in 1868 was trying to live a normal life, is "asked" by the Army to join, but he refuses so he is locked up.
+He escapes, and is pursued.
+Eventually they run into some Indians, and there's a gunfight.
 Carter seeks refuge in a cave.
-While there he encounters someone who is holding some kind of medallion.
+While there, he encounters someone who is holding some kind of medallion.
 When Carter touches it, he finds himself in a place where he can leap incredible heights, among other things.
 He later encounters beings he has never seen before.
-Later he meets a woman who helps him to discover that he is on Mars.
-And he learns there's some kind of unrest going on.
+He meets a woman who helps him to discover that he is on Mars, and he learns there's some kind of unrest going on.
 Written by

 [...]
 See more »

 The Disney castle logo at the beginning and end is tinted a deep blood red.
 See more »

 371 of 489 people found this review helpful.

 Was this review helpful to you?